Xcalar Quick Installation Guide

-- That you created a Xcalar Admin user on each cluster node who has SUDO access to all the nodes within the cluster and who can run commands as SUDO.
+- That you created a Xcalar Owner user on each cluster node who can run commands as root using SUDO on all the nodes within the cluster.

-- That you can establish a SSH connection from the installation host to all the Xcalar cluster nodes as the Xcalar Admin user.
+- That you can establish a SSH connection from the installation host to all the Xcalar cluster nodes as the Xcalar Owner user.

 - That the Xcalar supported web browser can access the installation host on port 8543.